AnishMishra1/ecommerce/Readme.md

 Installing Cookie-parser , jsonwebtoken, bcyrptjs, nodemailer, validator.

-=>Made  userSchema file in model folder for format
+=>Made  userSchema file in model folder for format.

 => Made userController in controller folder for logic.

-=>made UserRoutes file in routing folder for routing purpose
+=>made UserRoutes file in routing folder for routing purpose.

-=>Succesfully register Api tested and we need to import bcyrpt for hashing code.
+=>Succesfully register Api tested and we need to import bcyrpt for hashing password.

+=>Creating Hasting method for new user and update user.

+=> create JWT token method for login.